Business Alerting: Reinventing Alerts in Grafana

 - Records: Managed by the Alert Manager, which logs breaches as annotations (vertical lines on Time Series) for backend data sources.

-- Actions: Handled by a robust notification system (text, Slack, email, OnCall) with a steep learning curve.
-Webhooks (3rd-party APIs) are possible but tricky to implement.
+- Actions: Supported by a powerful notification system (text, Slack, email, OnCall), though it has a steep learning curve.
+Webhooks for third-party APIs are possible but complex to set up.

 Business Alerting